1944 Alberta general election: Exhausted votes

+Calgary

+All parties other than the Independent Movement fielded full slates.

+Edmonton

+Three parties had full slates.
+The Independent Movement presented four candidates, and Williams (V&A.F.) campaigned under his own banner.

 Soldiers' vote

 The second phase of the general election took place beginning in November 1944 and ending January 1945.
 Three members of the armed forces commissioned in World War II were elected to represent Alberta service men and women fighting or stationed overseas.
 In addition those who were in veterans hospitals at the time of the vote and retired service personnel who already returned from duty but missed the August 4, 1944, vote.

-This election was not run under the Elections Act and was instead run from an executive council order.
-This meant that the laws regarding eligibility by age and the Instant runoff voting system did not apply to the armed forces' vote.
-Saskatchewan was the only other province or state to implement an election for service men in World War II.
+The votes for the special seats set aside for Albertans serving in the armed forces were tallied from four geographic areas: